-In response to the question us to whether they would like Pilot (small scale) Nationa National Introduction (large scale) 2006 2007 2008 2009 Preference for paper-based examination (examination secretary) 3% 4% 12% 9% Preference for paper-based examination (teacher) 17% 18% 27% 24% Preference for paper-based examination (system manager) - - - 20% Preference for paper-based examination (student) 12% 14% 13% 6%
+Pilot (small scale) National Introduction (large scale) 2006 2007 2008 2009 Preference for paper-based examination 4% 12% 9% (examination secretary) Preference for paper-based examination (teacher) 17% 18% 27% 24% Preference for paper-based examination (system - - - 20% manager) Preference for paper-based examination (student) 12% 14% 13% 6%

 Only 6% of the students preferred paper-based examinations.
 A large majority of the examination secretaries, teachers and system managers was also positive about computer-based examination.

 Some of the teachers still had some doubts.
 To them, automatic scoring and the flexible administration to students does not always make up for the amount of extra work and the tension involved.
 A recurrent complaint is that the assignments made by the students at confidential examinations cannot be inspected.
 The teachers also do not always like to do the scoring on screen, and some still ask for scoring instructions on paper, but these cannot be provided for confidential examinations.
 The importance of confidentiality therefore needs further explanation at a number of schools.

-Table 4: Overview of the opinions of examination secretaries and system managers about the organizability of CBT examinations
+Table 4: Overview of the opinions of examination secretaries and system managers about the sustainability of CBT examinations

-2008 2009
+2007 2008 2009 2010 2011 2012 2013

-The examination secretary expects the computer-based administration to run 71%
+The examination secretary expect 97% 47% 71% 94% 92% 95% 98%

-smoothly next year.

-The examination secretary doesn't expect the computer-based administration 15% 8%
+the computer-based administration

 to run smoothly next year.

+The teacher expects the computer- 79% 50% 66% 97% 95% 90% -

-The system manager expects the computer-based administration to run 15% 48%
+based administration to run

 smoothly next year.

-The system manager doesn't expect the computer-based administration to 51% 21%
+The system manager expects the 60% 14% 48% 94% 92% 80% 94%

+computer-based administration to

-run smoothly next year
+run smoothly next year.

-This year, 71% of the examination secretaries expect the CBT examinations to run smoothly the subsequent year, compared to 41% last year.
-The system managers are also more optimistic than last year.
+In 2013 98% of the examination secretaries expect the CBT examinations to run smoothly the subsequent year.
+Over the last four years , a vast majority is positive.

-58% of the examination secretaries state that the organization of the examinations involves quite a lot of work; 47% of the system managers state the same.
-For teachers, the organization is equivalent to the normal amount of work.
 The experiences so far make clear that schools at which computer-based examinations are held for the very first time need to be given ample support.
 Practical experience has shown that this need for support decreases steeply over the course of time.

-6. Recapitulation
+7. Recapitulation